Title: The Test of Masticating and Swallowing Solids (TOMASS): reliability, validity and international normative data

 “a tendency toward slower, less efficient performance on the second trial” p.149

 Did it matter who was chewing the cracker??

-While there was a signifcant difference on age and gender, one didn’t necessarily effect the other:
+While there was a significant difference in age and gender, one didn’t necessarily affect the other:

 “However, none of the derived measures was significantly different as a function of age with the exception of number of swallows by time.
 Post-hoc analysis and evaluation of normative data suggest increased biomechanical movements and time associated with increased age.”